-If your mortgage application is declined, then it’s a good idea to seek regulated advice from a professional mortgage broker.
+If your mortgage application is declined, and you haven’t done so already, then it’s a good idea to seek regulated advice from a professional mortgage broker.
 They know the market well and will be aware of the different lending criteria that each provider has, meaning they’ll be able to point you in the direction of a lender suited to your personal circumstances.
 Mortgage brokers will also be able to help you assess why your application was declined and determine what went wrong.

-If you’re considering getting a mortgage adviser and would like to know how to find the right one for you, then you might find our article Should you get a mortgage adviser? helpful.
+If you’re considering getting a mortgage adviser and would like to know how to find the right one for you, then you might find our article Should I get advice on my mortgage? helpful.